 Bone spurs, or osteophytes, are bony projections that can develop along the edges of the bones in the feet.
-Bone spurs, which are typically the result of arthritis, can be very irritating to surrounding nerves, and cause a significant amount of pain.
+Bone spurs, which are typically the result of arthritis, can be very irritating to surrounding nerves and cause a significant amount of pain.

-Achilles tendinitis is an inflammation of the Achilles tendon, located just above the heel.
+Achilles tendinitis is an inflammation of the Achilles tendon, which is located just above the heel.
 Achilles tendinitis is usually the result of participation in sports that utilize the ankles and calf muscles significantly, such as running, dancing, and playing basketball.

-Osteoarthritis is caused by the breakdown and eventual loss of cartilage in the joints, and typically occurs in older individuals.
+Osteoarthritis is caused by the breakdown and eventual loss of cartilage in the joints and typically occurs in older individuals.

 Rheumatoid arthritis is a disorder in which the body’s immune system attacks normal joint tissues, resulting in severe pain and deformities.
-Stress fractures are tiny fractures that can occur in the bones of the feet, and are typically caused by overuse, or improper physical training.
+Stress fractures are tiny fractures that can occur in the bones of the feet and are typically caused by overuse or improper physical training.

 - Non-steroidal anti-inflammatories (NSAIDS)